 Academic Year - The measure of academic work to be accomplished by the student.
 Example: the academic year must be at least 30 weeks in which a full-time student must complete 24 semester credits.

 Award Letter - A letter issued by the school listing the aid for which the student is eligible.
 The student must accept or reject each award, sign, update/correct any incorrect information (address, level of enrollment, etc) and return the award letter (along with any attachments) to the Financial Aid Office within two weeks.

-Base Year - The calendar year preceding the award year and is used to determine financial aid eligibility.
-Example: for the 2013-2014 award year, the base year is 2012.
+Base Year - Two calendar years prior to the award year and is used to determine financial aid eligibility.
+Example: for the 2017-2018 award year, the base year is 2015.

 Campus-based Programs - Funds allocated to and administered directly by the school’s Financial Aid Office.
 These programs include SEOG, Perkins Loans and work-study programs.

 COA - Cost of Attendance.
 A set dollar amount estimating costs associated with attending a school for a specific period of time.
 Tuition and fees, books and supplies, room and board, transportation and personal expenses are elements considered when determining cost of attendance.

 Central Processor - The facility where FAFSAs and corrections are processed for the Department of Education.

 DOE or ED - U.S. Department of Education.

 EFC - Expected Family Contribution.
 This is the amount the family is expected to contribute to the education of the student.
 The figure is determined by a congressionally established formula.

 Enrollment Level - Financial Aid is awarded based on the number of credits for which a student is enrolled.
 There are four levels: Full-Time is 12+ credits, Three-Quarter Time is 9 to 11 credits, Half-Time is 6 to 8 credits, and Less-Than-Half-Time is up to 5 credits.